A Swarm of Shoebox Satellites In the Sky Will Predict the Next Natural Disaster

 It’s been rough for Earth.
 The only known planet to support life has gotten climatologically volatile as population grows in marginal land and climate change boosts the intensity of storms, floods, fires, and droughts.
 Understanding how the world is changing is the task of a fleet of tiny satellites constantly monitoring our lonely outpost in space.

-But Planet Labs, a startup based in San Francisco, thinks there’s hope.
-Its satellites—“shoebox satellites” that are compact cameras tracking every passing cloud—float just out of the Earth’s atmosphere, snapping shots of the land below and goings ons, whether they be environmental or human caused.
+But Planet Labs, Inc., a startup based in San Francisco, thinks there’s hope.
+Its satellites—“shoebox satellites” that carry compact cameras tracking every passing cloud—orbit just above the Earth’s atmosphere, snapping shots of the land below and goings ons, whether they be environmental or human caused.

 Mike Safyan should know.
 He’s the launch director at Planet Labs, an urban microsatellite company nestled between social media companies and artisan coffee shops in San Francisco.
 On Halloween, the company launched several “shoebox satellites.”

-Safyan doubles as one of the company founders, insisting the company headquarter in the heart of San Francisco.
+Safyan doubles as one of the company's founding team, insisting the company headquarter in the heart of San Francisco.
 The company started in a garage in 2010, using off-the-shelf commercial hardware to build small satellites called Doves that could be cheaply deployed in large numbers.
 “We named them Dove satellites because we wanted the message to be just as important as the product,” Safyan explained.
 “These are assets to use space to help life on Earth.”

 The Doves orbital path sends them over the poles multiple times a day, which in turn allows Planet Labs to take even more images than it does at other locations.
 “We just hit record on the world's most unique and vulnerable places,” Alex Bakir, vice president of product and marketing, said.